Eligibility to Compete

 Tournament directors will impose a $100.00 fine for each officiating assignment you miss or delay.
 Check with your site director before leaving.

 Have you purchased your rule book yet?
 There is a difference between HS & USA rules.
-AAU plays by USA rules.
+AAU plays by USAV rules.
 If you do not already have a rule book go to www.usavolleyball.org & you can view & download a rule book or you can order a rule book on-line.

 - Libero needs to have a contrasting color jersey or sports vest.

-- Teams may play with only 5 players – every effort should be made to avoid forcing a team to forfeit due to lack of players.
+- Teams may play with only 5 players – every effort should be made to avoid forcing a team to dropping due to lack of players.
 However, if a team plays with 5 players, they must use a “ghost” player.
 The ghost may start in any position in the service order.